SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide.md

 `onPaid`

-This event triggers when the payer successfully completes their interaction with us.Subscribe to this event if actions are needed on you side other than the default handling of redirecting the payer to your «completeUrl».
+This event triggers when the payer successfully completes their interaction with us.
+Subscribe to this event if actions are needed on you side other than the default handling of redirecting the payer to your `completeUrl`.
 Call GET on the paymentOrder to receive the actual payment status and take appropriate actions according to the information displayed here.